egarrisxn/quikres/README.md

 ## 🚀 Deploying

-The easiest way to deploy QuikRes is with **Vercel**, the creators of Next.js.
+The easiest way to deploy Quik|Res is with **Vercel**, the creators of Next.js.
 Smash the button below to begin.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme)

 ## 🔮 Roadmap

-- [ ] Fix GitHub vulnerability warnings
-- [ ] Fix dynamic Open Graph image generation route
 - [ ] Update Clerk to production
 - [ ] Support multiple resumes per user
 - [ ] Option to delete previous resumes